Resources

 What is the safest method of payment?

-Debit and credit cards are thought to be the most secure payment methods.
 That’s because each card payment must go through a card network like Visa or Mastercard to ensure that the payment is from a valid bank account.
 Additionally, both the merchant and the customer can contact the card network to resolve disputes.

 What is the ideal payment method?